GAV-CS/website/README.md

-# Below is a list of people and organizations that have contributed
+# Gavilan CS Website

-# to the Flutter project.
-Names should be added to the list like so:
+Gavilan College's Computer Science Club website.
+This is a community effort from members of the club and will be updated throughout the school year.

-#
+## Getting Started

-#   Name/Organization <email address>
+To download and/or help contribute to this project, follow with the instructions below.

 ### Prerequisites